open-power/skiboot/doc/device-tree/ibm,opal/firmware.rst

   property describes OPAL symbol start address and size.

 ``version``
   property describes OPAL version.
-Replaces 'git-id', so may not be present.
+It replaced a property named 'git-id' early in the POWER8 lifecycle, so may not always be present.
+It will be absent on IBM FSP based systems running firmware prior to FW840.
+The 'version' property is present on all GA POWER8 BMC systems.

   On POWER9 and above, it is always present.

 ``mi-version``
   property describes Microcode Image.
 Only on IBM FSP systems.